-This module consolidates the skills of independently collecting data, solving problems, applying theory, and reaching meaningful conclusions about a business issue.
+This MBA degree module consolidates the skills of independently collecting data, solving problems, applying theory, and reaching meaningful conclusions about a business issue.
 The project report will be an original, detailed analysis of a topic selected in consultation with, and supervised by, a member of LSME’s academic staff.
 The report will include a critical literature review with a primary and/or secondary empirical investigation to address a specific research question (or questions).
 The theories, models and concepts used to undertake the project will be drawn mainly from the programme modules supported by guidance on research methods and ethics, and the writing and structuring of a project report.

-Teaching is primarily through a combination of lectures, seminars and interactive workshops allowing an opportunity to discuss and develop understanding in small groups.
+In the Master of Business Administration programme, teaching is primarily through a combination of lectures, seminars and interactive workshops allowing an opportunity to discuss and develop understanding in small groups.
 Action research carried out as part of a learning set is an important part of the pedagogical approach underpinning the course design.

 Assessment is both formative and summative and is designed to encourage ‘deep’ rather than superficial learning.
 Coursework is used throughout the programme with knowledge and understanding tested through essays, reports, presentations and case studies.

 Assessment of cognitive and intellectual skills occurs through coursework and the use of case studies.
 The production of coherent written or oral responses to problems or tasks will demonstrate that key intellectual processes have been understood.

 London School of Management Education students who complete their MBA qualification successfully can continue their studies further in other universities as PhD or DBA scholars.
 Successful MBA graduates can also progress in employment in a range of positions such as Project Manager, Managing Director, International Business Management Consultant and Finance Manager.

 Please talk to our admissions team now.